noobsdt/bbtechniques/README.md

-### All techniques and methodologies collected from Twitter & Internet.
+#### All techniques and methodologies collected from Twitter & through the Internet.
-### All credit goes to them who share their knowledge.
+#### All credit goes to them who share their knowledge.